 Computers Won’t Connect without Power Cycling the 303

-The hot-pluggable features do not work in the first Victor Reader Stream.
-If you’re plugging this into a personal computer, in order to utilize the accompanying Stream Companion software, you must first power down the Stream, connect it to the computer via the long USB cable, and then turn the Stream back on.
-You can’t just plug in the Stream to the computer while it is powered on.
-Proper hardware recognition by the computer will not occur in that case.
+The hot-pluggable features do not work in this first Victor Reader Stream.
+So to use the Humanware Companion software, you must first power down the Stream.
+Then connect it to your computer via the long USB cable.
+Then finally turn the Stream back on.
+Thus, you can’t just plug in the Stream to the computer while it is ON.
+Why not?
+Because correct hardware recognition by the computer will not occur in that case.

 No Clock Inside

-You can’t check the time of day on the Victor Reader Model 303 Stream, and no timestamps are set on voice memo files created on this device.
-This can create problems, when you want to know exactly when a recording was made.
-However, this too has been addressed with the next generation Stream version.
+You can’t check the time of day.
+Furthermore this unit does not set the timestamps voice memo files that you create on this device.
+This can create problems.
+Especially when you want to know the exact date and time for a recording.
+However, this too they solved in the next generation Stream version.

 3gp File Format, Though Compact, Not Very Standard

 The 3gp format audio files this digital recorder creates will not play in popular media players like Winamp and QuickTime.
-However, they do play well on the digital talking book players currently provided by the National Library Service for the Blind.
+However, they do play well on the digital talking book players from the National Library Service for the Blind.
 The new gen Stream does not create 3gp files; only WAV and MP3.

 The Victor Reader Stream 303 Does Not Manage Podcast Subscriptions

-While you can place podcast audio files on an SDHC card, and play them on this model of the Stream, this unit does not automatically download new podcast episodes, nor automatically delete episodes to which you’ve already listened.
-Added in next generation Victor Reader.
+Indeed you can place podcast audio files on an SDHC card, and play them on this device.
+But this unit does not automatically download new podcast episodes.
+Nor does it automatically delete episodes to which you’ve already listened.
+These podcast features however, they did add in next generation Victor Reader.

 Firmware Updates Inconvenient to Install

 Firmware updates are a bit cumbersome to apply, and require a computer to complete.
-Again, this has been addressed in later Stream versions.
+Again, they addressed this in later Stream versions.

 Does Not Fully Handle Larger Capacity SD Cards

 Does not correctly recognize the 64GB SD cards.
-Either you can only access a part of the card, or the machine simply issues the “No Media” message when these BIG cards are inserted.
+Either you can only access a part of the card.
+Or or the machine simply issues the “No Media” message with these BIG cards.

 Not Enough Playback Volume from the Victor Reader Stream 303 Player, and Little Bass